 Now, let’s see what makes it a holy grail scent.

 At the opening, you get a fresh burst of bergamot, which is zesty with a touch of sweetness coming from citron.

 Straight away, you see that this is a serious fragrance that doesn’t joke around.
 Thankfully, the composition does not go sour like some other creations, and here is where it’s closest to the first edition of Eau Sauvage.

 I’m also glad that the citruses don’t smell like candies as well.

 Because the mix is made of natural and synthetic notes that create a magnificent photorealistic painting of how the perfumer wanted to express himself when creating this masterpiece.

 Sometimes, I am glad that it’s not enough to read about perfumes, and that you are “forced” to go out and check them out by yourself.
-Nothing here is out of the place, and the citruses from the opening stay for the whole duration of fragrance life.
+Nothing here is out of place, and the citruses from the opening stay for the whole duration of fragrance life.

 To my nose, the evident powderiness from lavender, and the “burning” earthiness coming from vetiver and elemi(smells like the combination of myrrh and incense to me) get more intense with each passing minute.

-Younger noses that are have limited experience with traditional barbershop perfumes might get a shock factor the first time they smell Parfum.
+Younger noses that have limited experience with traditional barbershop perfumes might get a shock factor the first time they smell Parfum.

 The bergamot found here is easily the best one used in any perfume available on the market.